Things about Ham Radio it would be good to know

 • When first on, I thought that I needed to log everything.
 Pages of CQs with no one coming back.

 • I still have all my old logs.
 Now I use a logging program: N3FJP.com.
-There are many others.
+There are others.

 • Should I make my own antennas?
 Yes.
 It's more fun and it's cheaper.